Rapid7 vs. Tenable: How Their Cloud Security Approaches Compare

 Deployment model and performance impact

 Both platforms offer agent-based options that add host overhead during scans.
 Actual CPU and memory utilization varies by policy, frequency, and workload profile; validate in a pilot before broad rollout.
-Agent-based modes add host overhead during scans; API-based approaches typically avoid that overhead.
-Validate CPU/memory and any data movement costs in a pilot for your architecture.
+Agent-based modes introduce resource considerations during scans; organizations typically validate CPU/memory usage in a pilot environment.

 Multi-cloud coverage and scalability

-Tenable has better coverage across AWS, Azure, and GCP with more cloud service support.
-Rapid7 has solid multi-cloud capabilities but may have gaps for newer services.
+Tenable offers broad cloud service coverage across AWS, Azure, and GCP.
+Rapid7 also provides multi-cloud capabilities, though coverage varies by service and release cycle.
 Scalability in highly dynamic environments can be challenging for agent-centric deployments.
 Both vendors also provide cloud connectors and agentless options; effectiveness depends on how fully those are adopted and configured.

 Who wins overall?